qwertie/ecsharp/ecs/for-normal-coders.md

 2. `!` operator (from D): alternate mechanism for specifying generic arguments, e.g. `List!int` means `List<int>`, and `Dictionary!(string,object)` means `Dictionary<string,object>`.
 3. "scope(exit)" (from D): this is really a macro.

-It is possible for users to support other kinds of imported syntax in EC# by writing macros that interpret @{...} blocks, but that's a bit advanced, and there is no way to change the token parser.
+It is possible for users to support other kinds of imported syntax in EC# by writing macros that interpret @{...} blocks, but that's really advanced.

 I am open to suggestions about other "syntax easter eggs" that would be helpful for people doing manual code conversion, but requests will be rejected if they create ambiguities.
 It is also possible to write automatic code conversion libraries, but that's a topic for another article.